quicwg/base-drafts/draft-ietf-quic-recovery.md

 occurrence of PTOs, but that is not required for persistent congestion to be established.

-When persistent congestion is declared, the sender's congestion window MUST be reduced to the minimum congestion window (kMinimumWindow).
+When persistent congestion is established, the sender's congestion window MUST be reduced to the minimum congestion window (kMinimumWindow).
 This response of collapsing the congestion window on persistent congestion is functionally similar to a sender's response on a Retransmission Timeout (RTO) in TCP ({{RFC5681}}) after Tail Loss Probes (TLP; see {{RACK}}).